Five Year Road Map

 The primary goal of the first year of study is to raise the student’s language level.
 Students with no prior knowledge of Chinese begin in the summer prior to their freshman year.
 These students complete an intensive eight-week language program that is equivalent to the entire first year of language study at Ole Miss.
 During the fall and spring semesters, students continue to study the vocabulary and grammar patterns necessary to discuss topics related to daily life.

-Year Two (China and Oxford, MS)
+Year Two (Taiwan & Oxford, MS)

-Year Three (China, and Oxford, MS)
+Year Three (Mainland China or Taiwan & Oxford, MS)

 Year Four (Oxford, MS)

-Although not required, students are encouraged to use the summer before their senior year to participate in an internship related to their field of study and to study abroad in China for the fall or spring semesters, particularly if they were unable to go in the previous summer.
+Although not required, students are encouraged to use the summer before their senior year to participate in an internship related to their field of study and to study abroad for the fall or spring semesters, particularly if they were unable to go in the previous summer.
 During the fall and spring semester, students take Classical Chinese and Chinese civilization courses.
 Students continue to study advanced syntax and semantics necessary for high proficiency levels.
 During this fourth year, students generally finish their coursework related to their academic major, thus preparing them for an intensive fifth year in China.

 Year Five (Nanjing or Beijing, China)